A Reactive Power Market for the Future Grid: Results

 To better understand the market performance over a range of conditions, we simulate the market over the week of June 27, 2021 to July 3, 2021, using demand and LMP data from ISO-NE.
 This week is particularly interesting because it coincided with the end of a heat wave in New England and thus represents a larger than average variation in grid demand.
 For this simulation, a DG penetration of 120\% was used, corresponding to the addition of PV clusters at 20 nodes in the network, each with an inverter with a minimum PF of 0.9.

 Figure~\ref{fig:week_avg} shows the resulting $\bar{\mu}_j^Q$ values over the week, for all 20 DGs.
 The significant price differences between nodes speaks to the importance of d-LMPs due to their variability in both time and location.
 The temporal variation in price exhibited over the week further motivates the need for time-varying prices in order to reflect the varying grid conditions, especially with increased DER-penetration.
+These variations cause each node to fluctuate around an average price creating a signal for DG investments.
+For example, a DG at nodes 15 and 102 are likely to receive more revenue from reactive power than a DG at nodes 73 or 79.

-Price volatility is a key concern for reactive power markets \cite{weber_simulation_1998,barquin_gil_reactive_2000}, and motivates the weighted average pricing model introduced in \eqref{eq:price_def}.
-The prices in Fig.~\ref{fig:week_avg} are calculated using the dual variables $\mu_{j,t}^Q$, which are shown in Fig.~\ref{fig:q_price} for a single DG over a 24-hr simulation.
+Price volatility is a key concern for reactive power markets \cite{weber_simulation_1998,barquin_gil_reactive_2000,roozbehani_dynamic_2010}, and motivates the weighted average pricing model introduced in \eqref{eq:price_def}.
+The real and reactive power prices in Fig.~\ref{fig:week_avg} are calculated using the dual variables $\mu_{j,t}^P$ and $\mu_{j,t}^Q$ respectively, which are shown in Fig.~\ref{fig:q_price} for a single DG (node 16) over a 24-hr simulation.
 Compared to the stable daily prices, the underlying hour-to-hour price exhibits large price variations, something that is undesirable for a market.
 The average $c_v$ (coefficient of variation, a measure of price volatility) for $\bar{\mu}_j^Q$ is 0.42, approximately 3.3 times less volatile than the hourly $c_v$ of 1.39.
-While the total payout to DERs is the same for the hourly duals $\mu_{j,t}^Q$ or using the daily d-LMPs $\bar{\mu}_j^Q$, the daily d-LMPs are significantly less volatile.
-Averaging over each day, therefore, is chosen for our reactive power d-LMP, $\bar{\mu}_j^Q$, in order to contain the volatility and provide a reliable revenue stream for DERs.
+The $\bar{\mu}_j^Q$ and $\bar{\mu}_j^P$ values are shown with dashed lines in Fig.~\ref{fig:q_price} for a particular DG and day.
+While the total payout to DERs is the same for the hourly duals $\mu_{j,t}^Q$ or using the daily d-LMPs $\bar{\mu}_j^Q$, the daily d-LMPs are significantly less volatile (similarly for real power).
+Averaging over each day, therefore, is chosen for our real and reactive power d-LMP, $\bar{\mu}_j^P$ and $\bar{\mu}_j^Q$, in order to contain the volatility and provide a reliable revenue stream for DERs.
 A choice of a larger period such a month or a year would suppress useful granularity in prices, and render an inefficient pricing mechanism.
+As shown in Fig.~\ref{fig:week_avg}, the daily reactive power prices as observed by DGs are not nearly at volatile as the corresponding hourly dual variable in Fig.~\ref{fig:q_price}.
 By managing the level of volatility the DER owners are exposed to, we instill confidence in the market while providing reliable revenue streams for DERs, thereby supporting the long-term development of DGs.